apalache-mc/apalache/json-rpc/README.md

     - [Jetty Server][].
 Yes, it is about 30 years old.
       It works.
 It is fast, simple, reliable, maintained, and is well-documented.
     - [Jackson][].
 It is fast, simple, reliable, maintained, and is well-documented.
       It uses plain-old Java objects, and it supports basic Scala types.
-No super-advanced FP here.
+No advanced FP here.

 ## 2. JSON-RPC methods